Case Studies Why TCIA Cancer Imaging Won't Carry a Clinical Screening Tool: A Feasibility Study

 The project was put on hold after the initial EDA.
 The data quality issues encountered were more fundamental than initially anticipated, and the gap between research prototype and clinical deployment was assessed as too large for a personal project without clinical partners.

 1. Benchmark performance is necessary but not sufficient.
 A model that achieves 95% AUC on a held-out split from the same dataset may perform substantially worse on a new institution’s data.
+The benchmark tells you the model learned something.
+It does not tell you what that something generalizes to.

 2. Data quality constraints bind before modeling constraints.
 Annotation inconsistency limits what any model can learn, regardless of architecture choices.
+Fixing the data is more valuable than improving the model.

 3. The deployment environment is part of the problem definition.
 A screening tool that reduces specialist workload in one hospital system may be unusable in another due to workflow integration constraints.
+Define the deployment context before you build anything.

 Stack